Rubrene

 Rubrene (5,6,11,12-tetraphenyltetracene) is the organic compound with the formula (C18H8(C6H5)4.
 It is a red colored polycyclic aromatic hydrocarbon.
 Because of its distinctive optical and electrical properties, rubrene has been extensively studied.
 It has been used as a sensitiser in chemoluminescence and as a yellow light source in lightsticks.

 Electronic properties

-As an organic semiconductor, the major application of rubrene is in organic light-emitting diodes (OLEDs) and organic field-effect transistors, which are the core elements of flexible displays.
-Single-crystal transistors can be prepared using crystalline rubrene, which is grown in a modified zone furnace on a temperature gradient.
-This technique, known as physical vapor transport, was introduced in 1998.
+As an organic semiconductor, rubrene has been described as a "super star".
+Like almost many organic electronic materials, rubrene remains in the ranks of promising, not commercial.
+It has been intensively investigated for applications in organic light-emitting diodes (OLEDs) and organic field-effect transistors, which are the core elements of flexible displays.
+Single-crystal transistors have hole conductivities of 15 cm^{2}/V^{.}s.
+The high hole mobility is observed for single crystals, not films, which would be of greater interest.
+Rubrene is also susceptible to oxidative degradation.

-Rubrene holds the distinction of being the organic semiconductor with the highest carrier mobility, reaching 40 cm^{2}/(V·s) for holes.
-This value was measured in OFETs prepared by peeling a thin layer of single-crystalline rubrene and transferring to a Si/SiO_{2} substrate.
+Many variants of rubrene have been prepared to improve prospects for device applications.